 My point is that looking at these anecdotal “it worked for them” stories is a poor way to find a workout program.
 When it comes to those one-in-a-million progress photos, perhaps that’s due to one-in-a-million genetics or circumstances.
 Who knows what other factors influenced those results?

-Without Research, it’s Hard to Tell What Reliably Builds Muscle
+It’s Hard to Tell What Builds Muscle Without Research

 There are plenty of bizarre muscle-building routines that have been marketed to skinny guys over the years.
 As a teenager, I tried my fair share of them.
 I thought that maybe, just maybe, a radical new workout program could produce radical new muscle growth.